 Is there any way to minimize scarring from a revision rhinoplasty with rib cartilage procedure?

-Scarring from a revision rhinoplasty with a rib cartilage procedure is minimized through several methods.
+Patients can expect significant improvements in both the appearance and function of their nose after undergoing revision rhinoplasty with rib cartilage.
 First, the incision to harvest the rib cartilage is typically small (3-4 cm) and strategically placed within or below the breast crease, making it less visible.
 Additionally, Dr. Bared may employ advanced techniques to minimize scarring on the nose, such as using internal incisions whenever possible.
 Finally, proper aftercare and following post-operative instructions can help to promote optimal healing and reduce the appearance of scars.

 Dr. Anthony Bared interviews a female patient who he performed a rib revision rhinoplasty to improve the nose from previous procedures she had in the past.